w3c/PWETF/W3C_Chairs_2.md

 * Competitive: default to win/lose framing; conflict is zero-sum
 * Avoidance: default to withdraw from the situation & remain neutral
-* Accomodation: default to maintain harmony; appease other party
+* Accommodation: default to maintain harmony; appease other party
 * Compromise: default to find minimally acceptable solution to all; protect relationships.
 * Collaborative: default to expand outcomes; patience to find win/win solution